xinyzhang9/webapp-hacking-notes/authentication/readme.md

 ### SQL Injection
 **Description**
-Hacker uses 'strange' username to bypass password validation and get unauthenticatedd access to user's account.
+Hacker uses 'strange' username to bypass password validation and get unauthenticated access to user's account.

 **Case Analysis**
 Suppose in webapp backend, the authentication logic is as follows.